 Distant, Not Disengaged

 Our Democracy Spark Grants were originally intended to create opportunities for in-person solutions-focused programming in libraries across the province.
-Some of these events have already happened, but many have not.
-We will be connecting with our recipients to identify how we at the Centre can best support libraries to be the resources and community engagement hubs communities need in times like these.
+We connected with our recipients to identify how we at the Centre can best support libraries to be the resources and community engagement hubs communities need in times like these.

 Safe & Equitable Engagement Spaces Webinar